openshift/openshift-origin-design/web-console/future-openshift/contextual-help/contextual-help.md

 * There can optionally be external links within the body text
 * There can optionally be a primary action below the body text
 * Title, body text, and primary action are left aligned
-* For cases without a primary action, there can optionally be an X in the top right corner to dismiss the message
+* For cases without a primary action, there should be an X in the top right corner to dismiss the message.

 #### Colors
 * Font: `pf-blue-600`